 policy: agent_id: "customer service bot 001" allowed_actions: action: "read_customer_data" conditions: data_classification: "public OR internal" business_hours: true anomaly_score: < 0.3 action: "update_records" conditions: requires_human_approval: true

 AI agents frequently operate with over provisioned permissions.
+Enterprise patterns show that agents are granted 10x more access than their workflows actually need, creating toxic combinations of excessive privilege, broad data reachability, and minimal oversight.
 Security teams must manage excessive privileges in SaaS environments by implementing least privilege principles and continuous access reviews.

 Visibility into AI agent behavior is non negotiable.
 Traditional logging captures what happened; modern monitoring predicts what might happen next.